 The exhibits portray Edison’s multi-faceted story of creativity, family support, adversity, perseverance, and ultimate triumph as one of the greatest inventors of our time.
 Re-created period environments and hands-on displays invite visitors to become participants in this inspiring story and encourage them to apply their own creativity and ingenuity as they learn about Edison’s life and his inventions.

 The story traces the Edison family’s relocation from Ohio to Port Huron, young Tom’s boyhood and school experiences, his avid curiosity and scientific study fostered by his mother, adolescent entrepreneurial efforts, and his work on trains in this very depot.
 A transitional area depicts Edison’s struggles as a young adult as he drifted from one job to another, experiencing repeated setbacks in his inventions.
 This leads into the story of Edison the inventor.
 His successes and great contributions to society are presented through a sit-down theater experience, live science presentations, and interactive displays.

 In his writings and conversations, Thomas Edison often referred to his formative years in Port Huron.
 It is a place rich in history with connections to many great people and events.
 Outdoor displays surround the depot, providing insights into this heritage, highlighting Native American settlements, historic forts, the city’s transportation links, and its importance as an immigration gateway to the United States.

 Railroad Baggage Car

 Outside the depot, a restored baggage car rests on a spur of railroad track.
 Inside this baggage car, visitors discover a re-creation of young Edison’s mobile chemistry lab and printing shop.
-This is also the unique setting for the Wizards Workshops, where student groups of 20 or more can participate in programs about Edison’s scientific principles: electricity, communication, magnetism, and energy.
+This is also the unique setting for the Edison Explorations, where student groups of 20 or more can participate in programs about Edison’s scientific principles: electricity and magnetism.